axcdnt/snitch/README.md

 Interval command line argument accepts any [time.ParseDuration](https://golang.org/pkg/time/#ParseDuration) "parseable" string, i.e. for faster scans you may use `--interval=500ms`.

-During my tests I noticed that passing `path` for `go test` shows a peculiar behavior and cannot resolve it.
-An alternative use case is to always run `snitch` inside the project.
-Avoid the `--path` by now.

 Feedback is welcome.
 I hope you enjoy it!